Video Behavior in the Age of Quantum Media

 Consumer Use of OTT, TV Everywhere, and Other ‘New Video’ Models

-As consumers exert greater control over when, where, and on what screen they view professional video, we are reminded of certain core concepts of quantum mechanics; namely, the absence of absolute place or time (due to mobility and time-shifting), and the relevance of individual viewer behavior given shifting viewing contexts (which speaks the opportunities and challenges of personalizing viewing experiences).
+As consumers exert greater control over when, where, and on what screen they view professional video, we are reminded of certain core concepts of quantum mechanics; namely, the absence of absolute place or time (due to mobility and time-shifting), and the relevance of user context in viewing decisions (which speaks the opportunities and challenges of personalization/contextualization).
 This, among other reasons, is why TDG often refers to contemporary video experiences as “quantum” in nature.

 Topics Covered in this Research

 - Video Platform Ownership and Usage

 - Internet Connectivity of TVs and Ancillary Video Platforms

 - Computing Platform Ownership and Usage

 - Mobile Video Device Ownership and Usage